j-cob44/WT_Wiki_Unit_Converter/README.md

-# WarThunder Wiki Americanifier
+# WarThunder Wiki Unit Converter
-Changes War Thunder Wiki pages of vehicles from Km/h and Meters to Mph and Feet.
+Changes the units of speed, altitude, and rate of climb on War Thunder Wiki pages of vehicles.
 This only works for data in tables, this does not effect any data in paragraphs on pages.
+Settings are saved on the browser and can be synced on all browsers.
+Speed can be set to Km/h, Mph, or Kts.
+Altitude can be set to Meters or Feet.
+Rate of Climb can be set to feet/minute or meters/second.

 Works on Aircraft, Fleet, Ground, Helicopter, and Drone pages.
 Please report if you find any pages that do not work correctly.
-Only runs the script "americanify.js" on https://wiki.warthunder.com/* .
+Only runs the script "unit_converter.js" on https://wiki.warthunder.com/* .

 <br>